NordicSemiconductor/asset-tracker-cloud-docs/docs/device-cloud-protocol/FourKindsOfData.rst

 The four kinds of data
 ######################

-This sections will provide a general introduction in the way devices communication with the cloud in the Asset Tracker Cloud Example project.
+This section provides a general introduction on the communication of the devices with the cloud in the nRF Asset Tracker project.

 .. note::